- Hardware Information

 We expect developers to find the combination of Amazon EC2 and Amazon S3 to be very useful.
 Amazon EC2 provides cheap, scalable compute in the cloud while Amazon S3 allows users to store their data reliably.

-You are limited to running up to 20 On-Demand Instances, purchasing 20 Reserved Instances, and requesting 5 Spot Instances per region.
+You are limited to running up to 20 On-Demand Instances, purchasing 20 Reserved Instances, and requesting Spot Instances per your dynamic Spot limit per region.
 New AWS accounts may start with limits that are lower than the limits described here.
 Certain instance types are further limited per region as follows: